nvicio/positionbook/README.md

 ```
 ### Obtain given position - orders (events)
 GET to `http:/localhost:8080/positionbook/position/{accountId}?securityId=11`
+When _securityId_ param not present, return all security positions for given account.
 Response: Position of given securities in an account
 ```json
 [